LaunchAcademy/launchcop/README.md

 LaunchCop is built on top of [RuboCop](https://github.com/bbatsov/rubocop).
 When you run `launchcop`, it actually just runs RuboCop, but with our configuration.
+The goal is to eventually have a configuration that helps beginners learn best practices without driving them crazy.

 ## Installation